dev-protocol/initto/src/en/posts/deep-dive-khaos.md

 }
 ```

-The function verifies that the signer of Public Signature and the oracle request sender is the same account in the next example.
+The following example verifies that the signer of the Public Signature and the sender of the oracle request are the same account.

 ```typescript
 import {FunctionOraclizer} from '@devprotocol/khaos-core'